LasiduDilshan/IOT-Fire-Monitoring-System/Project/Arduino_and_UI/sensor-dashboard/README.md

    After pressing the **"STOP WARNING"** or **"FORCED STOP"** buttons, you must press the **"NORMAL MODE"** button to resume normal operations.

 ---

-This should provide clear instructions for setting up and running your project.
-Feel free to modify any details specific to your setup!